Foundry Agent Deploy

 When to Use This Skill

-USE FOR: deploy agent to foundry, push agent to foundry, ship my agent, build and deploy container agent, deploy hosted agent, create hosted agent, deploy prompt agent, ACR build, container image for agent, docker build for foundry, redeploy agent, update agent deployment, clone agent, delete agent, azd deploy hosted agent, azd ai agent, azd up for agent, deploy agent with azd.
+USE FOR: deploy agent to foundry, push agent to foundry, ship my agent, build and deploy container agent, deploy hosted agent, direct code deployment, upload code deployment, create hosted agent, deploy prompt agent, ACR build, container image for agent, docker build for foundry, redeploy agent, update agent deployment, clone agent, delete agent, azd deploy hosted agent, azd ai agent, azd up for agent, deploy agent with azd.

 ⚠️ DO NOT manually run

-azd up,azd deploy,az acr build,docker build, oragent_updatewithout reading this skill first.
-This skill orchestrates the full deployment pipeline: project scan → env var collection → Dockerfile generation → image build → agent creation → verification.
-Running CLI commands or calling MCP tools individually skips critical steps (env var confirmation, schema validation, RBAC setup, invocation verification).
+azd up,azd deploy,az acr build,docker build,agent_update, or direct-code REST upload commands without reading this skill first.
+This skill orchestrates the full deployment pipeline: project scan → env var collection → deployment method selection → Dockerfile/image build or direct-code metadata upload → agent creation/version update → verification.
+Running CLI commands or calling MCP tools individually skips critical steps (env var confirmation, schema or REST metadata validation, RBAC setup, invocation verification).

 MCP Tools